(a chapter from Remembering Henri edited by Gerry Twomey and Claude Pomerleau; published by Orbis Books in August 2006)

 If I can unite in myself the thought and devotion of Eastern and Western Christendom, the Greek and the Latin Fathers, the Russian and the Spanish mystics, I can prepare in myself the reunion of divided Christians.
 From that secret and unspoken unity in myself can eventually come a visible and manifest unity of all Christians.
 If we want to bring together what is divided, we cannot do so by imposing one division upon the other.
 If we do this, the union is not Christian.
 It is political and doomed to further conflict.
 We must contain all the divided worlds in ourselves and transcend them in Christ.

 Henri returned to this passage often.
-Also like Merton, Henri played a major role in this quiet movement of rediscovering icons.
+Also like Merton, Henri played a major role in the quiet movement of rediscovering icons.
 It is this area of their search that I wish to focus on in this essay.

 The main monument to his love of icons that Henri left to us was his book Behold the Beauty of the Lord.
 This thin volume remains among the best introductions to icons — very accessible, not at all technical, with a directness and sobriety that one can only describe as icon-like.
 With his usual immediacy, Henri explains how one icon and then others gained a place in his life and what he had so far learned from long periods of living with four of them: Rublev’s Holy Trinity icon; an icon of Mary holding Christ in her arms; an icon of the face of Christ (also by Rublev); and, finally an icon of the descent of the Holy Spirit on the Apostles at Pentecost.